IRB Member Duties and Responsibilities

 - Report any undue influence to the IRB Director or to the Executive Chairperson

 The IRB Chairperson should notify all the members of their responsibilities.
 When a new member joins CPHS, the IRB Chairperson should discuss with them the terms of reference of CPHS and their individual responsibilities.

 The IRB Chairperson should ensure that members are carrying out their expected functions and that there is adequate staff support to ensure that members are able to function as documented.

 If the IRB Chairperson feels that staff support is not adequate, he / she is responsible for bringing this issue up to the Executive Committee.

-Training – New members are invited to attend a briefing conducted by one of the IRB Panel Chairs and the IRB Staff.
+Training – New members are invited to attend the new member orientation.
 The new members are assigned to sub-committees with experienced IRB Members for mentoring.
 New members also attend a comprehensive in-service within a few months of joining the IRB.

 Members and Staff are encouraged to attend local conferences and seminars and several members and staff receive sponsorship for attending annual national conferences.

 IRB Chairs update members on changes to regulations and guidance documents.
-CPHS Staff circulate relevant articles of interest to all members with monthly agenda.
+IRB Staff circulate relevant articles of interest to all members with monthly agenda.